SpencerG-BYU/startup/README.md

 ![Design image1](IMG_6153.jpg)
 ![Design image2](IMG_6152.jpg)

 Here is how people would interact with the website.
+In this case, User1 tipped the scale of votes and now the option 'Fork' is winning.

 ```mermaid
 sequenceDiagram